BrandynL/wordpress-simple-promo-banner-plugin/README.md

-# The most clean and simple banner for Wordpress, in the world.
+# A clean and simple wordpress banner plugin
-<p>Make a clean, simple promotion banner in less than 10 seconds.</p>
+<p>Make a clean and simple promotion banner in less than 10 seconds.</p>
 <hr>
 <p>Features</p>
 <ul>